 Unstructured annotation (Paula Zimbrean, MD):

-This is the first report on systematic evaluation of patients treated for COVID 19 respiratory disease.
-Severn hundred thirty patients who had been hospitalized for COVID 19 and were now in stable conditions were asked to complete online psychological assessments prior to discharge form the hospital.
+This is the first report on systematic evaluation of patients treated for COVID-19 respiratory disease.
+Seven hundred and thirty patients who had been hospitalized for COVID-19 and were now in stable conditions were asked to complete online psychological assessments prior to discharge form the hospital.
 They completed 17 item self-reported PTSD check list and one additional unstructured question about need for mental health services.
 Almost all patients 96.2% (95%CI: 94.8%-97.
 6%),reported significant PTSD symptoms (>50 score on the PTSD checklist).

 Type of study: